Family Status Changes and Qualifying Life Events

 Certain life occurrences may necessitate mid-year changes in benefits status or enrollment.
 An employee who experiences one of the occurrences listed below can make benefits enrollment changes within 30 days of the event.

-Documentation must be submitted to HR to verify the event.
-In addition, dependent verification documentation may also be required.
+Family status changes can be initiated through the OneUSG Portal.
+Supporting documentation (marriage certificate, birth certificate, proof of loss, etc.) must be provided for the change to be approved.
 Employees who do not initiate Family Status Changes within the 30 day window must wait until the annual Benefits Open Enrollment Period to make changes.

 - A change in your marital status;